-Now, we compare the above analytical expectations with simulations.
-We consider our benchmark runs PLI:5-400 and PLC:5-400 (I4 and C4 in Table \ref{tab:sims_data}), where $p'_{\min} \sim 5 m_i c$, $p'_{\max} \sim 400 m_i c$, and $n_{\rm cr}/n_0 = 10^{-2}$.
-The higher-energy tails for these runs will have $p'_{\rm eff} \sim 50m_i c$, $p'_{\max} \sim 400 m_i c$, and $n_{\rm cr}/n_0 \sim 10^{-3}$.
 The simulations with these higher-energy CRs are PLI:50-400:$10^{-3}$ and PLC:50-400:$10^{-3}$ (I10 and C10 in Table \ref{tab:sims_data}).
-The top panel of Figure \ref{fig:MagFld_diff_ncr} shows the growth of $B_{\perp}$ for these runs, which are similar.
-The saturated magnetic fields for the higher-energy CRs and the whole spectrum are also similar, as shown in the inset.
+The top panel of Figure \ref{fig:MagFld_diff_ncr} shows the growth of $B_{\perp}$ for these runs.
+Although they look similar, the growth for PLI:50-400:$10^{-3}$ and PLC:50-400:$10^{-3}$ are slower than PLI:5-400 and PLC:5-400, respectively (compare growth rates from Table \ref{tab:sims_data}).
+The saturated magnetic fields for the higher-energy CRs and the whole spectra are shown in the inset; they scale with $\xi_{\rm eff}$ following Equation \ref{eq:saturation_vs_xi_eff}.
 The bottom panel of Figure \ref{fig:MagFld_diff_ncr} shows that CR distributions for PLI:50-400:$10^{-3}$ in plasma-ion rest frame isotropize effectively after saturation.
 Thus, in the absence of the lower-energy CRs, the higher-energy CRs contribute to the saturated field.